Take Our Sleep Assessment Patient Portal

 Request Forms Like Us Review

-Quality Sleep Apnea Treatment in Dunwoody, GA
+Sleep Apnea– Dunwoody, GA

-Basically defined, sleep apnea is a health condition that causes short, constant pauses in a patient’s breathing while they rest.
+Sleep apnea is a health condition that causes short, constant pauses in a patient’s breathing while they rest.
 Although they typically don’t last more than a handful of seconds, these interruptions can occur up to hundreds of times each night, resulting in fractured, ineffective sleep.
 In some cases, sleep apnea occurs when a patient’s brain simply fails to send the proper signal for inhalation and exhalation – this is known as central sleep apnea (CSA).
 More commonly, patients will experience these pauses because their airway becomes partially or fully blocked – this is known as obstructive sleep apnea (OSA).
 Some patients may experience both to varying degrees, even.

 Sleep apnea symptoms can be so complex and so varied that countless people (up to 80% of all cases, even) are not diagnosed correctly for far too long.
 Common symptoms that should indicate a cause for concern include: